willfaught/paige/README.md

 link: "https://youtu.be/dQw4w9WgXcQ" # The reference for an anchor around the title
 math: true # Enable math typesetting with KaTeX
 paige_hide_search: true # Don't include this page in search results
+paige_toc: true # Show a table of contents if there are any headers
 ```

 Additional optional home page parameters: